dlion/dryrun/_posts/2024-05-07-create-dns-resolver.md

 ---
-title: "Create a DNS Resolver with Golang"
+title: Create a DNS Resolver with Golang
-description: "Following the previous post about creating an Application Layer Load Balancer, today I'm going to share my journey about another challenge I took and completed: Create a simple…"
+description: 'Following the previous post about creating an Application Layer Load Balancer, today I''m going to share my journey about another challenge I took and
+  completed: Create a simple…'
 tags:
+- devops
+- engineering
-  - Programming
+- tutorials
 cover: "/assets/images/covers/dns.png"
 ---

 Following the previous post about [creating an Application Layer Load Balancer](https://domenicoluciani.com/2024/02/12/creating-an-application-layer-load-balancer.html), today I'm going to share my journey about another challenge I took and completed:
 **Create a simple DNS Resolver with Go**, let's go! 🚀